Customer Protection

 We undertake our own customer protection and social responsibility programmes in line with the major international standards.
 Our efforts are directed to respect customer and human rights, as these are of particular importance for our group as we are a multicultural company.
 Consumers and distributors are increasingly aware of the guarantees that we offer.

-This sensitivity, deriving from precious metals and commodities & fuels activity quickly expanded to all the products and services we offer through all our companies.
+This sensitivity, deriving from precious metals and oil & gas activity quickly expanded to all the products and services we offer through all our companies.
 Seasif Holding Ltd has always included values associated with product safety in its quality policy and immediately seized the opportunity this cultural evolution presented to the industrial world, by adopting management systems in line with product quality, safety and lawfulness international standards.
 This analysis is periodically reviewed to ensure it is always up-to-date in relation to new knowledge and technological evolution underway.

-SUSTAINABILITY IN COMMODITIES AND FUELS INDUSTRY
+SUSTAINABILITY IN OIL & GAS INDUSTRY

 Over the past years, the petroleum industry has faced several complex challenges.
 The oil industry must invest pro rata to the increasing demand for energy in the world, and on the other hand, in view of the more competitive activities in these sectors, this industry should reduce the total cost of production of hydrocarbon resources, while simultaneously adhering to the environmental laws and social responsibilities.